Living in Argentina

 • What about visas for Argentina?

 We’ve outlined information about tourist visas here, but what happens if you want to stay in Argentina longer than six months?
-One option that many ‘perma-tourists’ (as those who don’t do the paperwork to get residency are referred to) choose is to take the boat ride over to Uruguay, usually Colonia, in order to get a new entrance stamp every three months.
+One option that many ‘perma-tourists’ (as those who don’t do the paperwork to get residency are referred to) choose is to take the boat ride over to Uruguay, usually Colonia, to get a new entrance stamp every three months.

-Argentina is one of the world’s most lax countries on immigration laws.
-Many people just renew their tourist visa for years on end without a problem, but you never know — especially in Argentina.
+Many people, known as permatourists, just renew their tourist visa for years on end without a problem, but you never know — especially in Argentina.

-Depending on the country’s political climate, a passport full of stamps in and out of the country throws up the red flags and in a rare cases, people caught doing this are ordered to get the ball rolling on their residency papers or leave the country.
+Depending on the country’s political climate, a passport full of stamps in and out of the country throws up the red flags and in rare cases, people caught doing this are ordered to get the ball rolling on their residency papers or leave the country.

-The government very rarely cracks down on those who renew their tourists visas over and over again, although it depends on a few factors such as the number of renewals, the nationality of the violator and by all appearances, the mood of the immigration official.
+The government very rarely cracks down on those who renew their tourist visas over and over again, although it depends on a few factors such as the number of renewals, the nationality of the violator and by all appearances, the mood of the immigration official.
 Anecdotal evidence leads us to believe that long-term ‘perma-tourists’ with non-EU passports are more vulnerable to being hassled.

 Those who get sick of the day trips to Uruguay often choose to simply overstay their visa and pay the fine on the way out of the country.
-It is the most painless and cost effective option for those staying long-term (but you didn’t hear it from us.)
+It is the most painless and cost-effective option for those staying long-term (but you didn’t hear it from us.)
 There are those who are uncomfortable living as ‘illegal aliens,’ but we haven’t yet heard of any cases of people being forbidden to reenter the country for overstaying their visa.
-In fact, the government calls those who overstay their visa ‘irregular’ — having immigration irregularities is not a crime.

 The penalty for overstaying a tourist visa for non-mercosur citizens is currently AR$11,00 pesos (approximately US$84 at the official rate or $37 at the blue rate) for under two years of overstay, paid on the way out.